Index Match in Google Sheets (2 Simple Examples + Guide)

 Why Use INDEX and MATCH in Google Sheets

-Overview of INDEX MATCH in Google Sheets
+INDEX MATCH Google Sheets Overview

 To get a better idea of what the MATCH and INDEX functions are and how they work (their syntax and definition), let’s dive into the details.
+To start with, I made a video that explains the whole process.

-The MATCH function in Google Sheets returns the relative position or ‘INDEX’ of an item within a range of cells.
+The MATCH function in Google Sheets returns the relative position or “INDEX” of an item within a range of cells.
 It takes a cell range and a value and returns the position of that value within the cell range.
 On the other hand, the INDEX function in Google Sheets retrieves the value itself based on its row and column offsets.

-The Syntax for the INDEX Formula:
+Here’s the syntax for the INDEX Formula:

 =INDEX(reference, [row], [column])

-The Syntax for the Google Spreadsheet MATCH Function:
+Here’s the syntax for the Google Spreadsheet MATCH Function:

 =MATCH(search_key, range, search_type)

-search_key – is the item that we want to MATCH.
+• Search_key: This is the item that we want to MATCH.
 This can be text, numeric value, cell reference, or formula.

-range – is the range of cells in which we want to search for an item MATCHing the search_key.
+• Range.
+This refers to the range of cells in which we want to search for an item MATCHing the search_key.

-search_type – is an optional parameter.
+• Search_type: This is an optional parameter.
 It specifies the kind of MATCHing we want.
 It can be one of the following values:

-• 0 – This value specifies that the search should be done for an exactly MATCHing item.
+• 0 – This value specifies that the search should be done for an exact MATCHing item.
 This option is usually used when our range is not assumed to be sorted in any order.

-•1: This is the default value.
+• 1: This is the default value.
 This option assumes that the range is already sorted in ascending order.
 Specifying this parameter as 1 returns the largest value less than or equal to the search_key.

-•-1: This option assumes that the range is already sorted in descending order.
-Specifying this parameter as -1 returns the smallest value greater than or equal to the search_key
+• -1: This option assumes that the range is already sorted in descending order.
+Specifying this parameter as -1 returns the smallest value greater than or equal to the search_key.

-Now that we have gone through their syntaxes, we know that these functions are useful on their own, but when you are using both of them together, you will get a great alternative for other add-ons such as VLookup.
+Now that we have gone through their syntaxes, we know that these functions are useful on their own, but when you are using both of them together, you will get a great alternative for other add-ons, such as VLOOKUP.

 Combining INDEX and MATCH